microsoft/nni/docs/en_US/hpo_benchmark.rst

 A Benchmark Example
 ^^^^^^^^^^^^^^^^^^^

-As an example, we ran the "nnismall" benchmark on the following 8 tuners: "TPE", "Random", "Anneal", "Evolution", "SMAC", "GPTuner", "MetisTuner", "DngoTuner".
-(The DngoTuner is not available as a built-in tuner at the time this article is written.)
+As an example, we ran the "nnismall" benchmark on the following 8 tuners: "TPE", "Random", "Anneal", "Evolution", "SMAC", "GPTuner", "MetisTuner", "DNGOTuner".
 As some of the tasks contains a considerable amount of training data, it took about 2 days to run the whole benchmark on one tuner using a single CPU core.
 For a more detailed description of the tasks, please check ``/examples/trials/benchmarking/automlbenchmark/nni/benchmarks/nnismall_description.txt``.
 For binary and multi-class classification tasks, the metric "auc" and "logloss" were used for evaluation, while for regression, "r2" and "rmse" were used.

 After the script finishes, the final scores of each tuner are summarized in the file ``results[time]/reports/performances.txt``.
 Since the file is large, we only show the following screenshot and summarize other important statistics instead.